chicagopython/CodingWorkshops/problems/flask_collage/README.md

 2. Add a search box to your collage, where you can search some one by name.
 On a successful search, it should display that person and their name.
 On failure, it should give a proper error message.

-3. Add the following list of questions to your search result page.
-- What would you like to do at the Project Night?
+3. Add the following list of questions to your search result page that collects feedback on what an attendee would like to do

 Choices:
 - Help others with Python 101 questions